assetto-corsa-web/acweb/README.md

 On first startup, acweb creates a default user called "root" with password "root". **Please change the password right after your first login!**

+## Configuration

+After your first login, you have to configure your server.
+To do that, switch to the "Settings" page and enter the Assetto Corsa server folder as well as the server executable (acServer for example).

+## Start a new server instance

+Server instances can be started on the "Instances" page.
+You need to add configurations before and have your server configured on the "Settings" page.
+If you like to use plugins/tools which need additional script calls, like stracker or minorating, you can run a script before and after the actual execution of the Assetto Corsa server by adding the full script paths when starting a new instance.
+Note that only the script executed after the server has access to the server process ID.
+The pid is passed as the first argument to the script.

 ## Adding tracks and cars

 To add tracks and cars, from a mod for instance, you must add them to the cars.json and tracks.json configuration files to make them appear in the web interface: